 There are several advantages of investing in a pension fund.
 These include –

-- Long-term saving – These plans are long-term savings schemes, regardless whether an investor opts for monthly pay-outs or lump sum disbursal.
+- Long-term saving – These plans are long-term savings schemes, regardless of whether an investor opts for monthly pay-outs or lump sum disbursal.
 Retirement funds create an income that can even be invested further.

-- Flexibility – An investor can choose to get paid either a lump sum amount, or monthly annuity depending on their financial requirements and plans.
+- Flexibility – An investor can choose to get paid either a lump sum amount or monthly annuity depending on their financial requirements and plans.
 One can even opt for a deferred annuity plan to secure a higher corpus for post-retirement.

 - Offers insurance – Most pension policies serve as a life insurance cover, protecting an insurer from any financial loss in case of their demise before retirement.
 It also allows the investor to withdraw a lump sum amount in case they face any medical emergency.
-This can prove beneficial to pay for long-term health cares, and is an important feature of pension funds.
+This can prove beneficial to pay for long-term health cares and is an important feature of pension funds.